benIT/moodle-local-filecleaner/README.md

 ## Installation

-Place this repo in the `local` folder of your Moodle installation and named it `clearorphanfiles`.
+Place this repo in the `local` folder of your Moodle installation and named it `filecleaner`.

 ## Purpose